 |

-Cost of the course is $75 with no annual fees.
+| Cost of the course is $90 with no annual fees.

-and certify together, as that child will need supervised while working.
-Should you decide AAT just isn't for you or your pet by the end of the first six weeks, you can receive
+for you or your pet by the end of the first six weeks, you can receive a full refund.
+If it is determined that your

-a full refund.
-If it is determined that your pet is not going to be appropriate for AAT at any time during the course,
+pet is not going to be appropriate for AAT at any time during the course, you can receive a full refund as well.
+Looking

-and is not too interested in working any more, but you want to continue working AAT.
-If your partner retires and you
+down the road: Your partner is getting older and is not too interested in working any more, but you want to continue

-want to bring another partner through class, you do it for free.
+working AAT.
+If your partner retires and you want to bring another partner through class, you do it for free.

-WHILE YOU ARE WAITING for the
+| WHILE YOU ARE WAITING for the

 next class, there are things you can do to help yourself and you partner, especially dogs: Consider places like pet stores and dog parks in particular.
 Human and animal socialization is very helpful, however, avoid places like festivals, flea markets and other crowded areas where